A SHORT BIOGRAPHY OF CAPTAIN JAMES COOK

 Captain James Cook was a famous explorer of the 18th century.
 He was born on 27 October 1728 in Marton, Yorkshire.
 His father was a farm foreman.
 James went to Postgate School.
 When he was 17 Cook went to work in a shop in the village of Staithes on the coast of Yorkshire.

-Next James Cook was put in charge of an expedition to try and find a great southern continent.
+Next Cook was put in charge of an expedition to try and find a great southern continent.
 He sailed in a ship called the Resolution on 13 July 1772.
-Cook did not find any great southern landmass but on 17 January 1773 he became the first person to cross the Antarctic circle.
+Cook did not find any great southern landmass but on 17 January 1773, he became the first man to cross the Antarctic circle.
 Cook also discovered the South Sandwich Islands.
 Cook returned to England in June 1771.

 In 1776 James Cook was sent on an expedition to try and find a northern passage by sea from the Pacific to the Atlantic.
 Captain Cook sailed from Plymouth on 12 July 1776 in a ship called the Discovery.
-In January 1778 he reached Hawaii and in March reached the northwest coast of North America.
-Cook then surveyed part of the coast but, of course he did not find a passage.
+In January 1778 he reached Hawaii and in March reached the Northwest coast of North America.
+Cook then surveyed part of the coast but, of course, he did not find a passage.
 In January 1779 Cook sailed to Hawaii.
 He left on 4 February.
-However the foremast of the Resolution broke in a storm and Cook sailed back to Hawaii.
+However, the foremast of the Resolution broke in a storm and Cook sailed back to Hawaii.
 This time the Europeans were not welcomed.
 The Hawaiians stole a small boat.
 Cook landed with a party of marines and attempted to take a king hostage until it was returned.
-However the Hawaiians resisted and Cook was killed along with 4 marines.
+However, the Hawaiians resisted and Cook was killed along with 4 marines on 14 February 1779.
 His ship the Resolution sailed safely back to England.

 Captain Cook's widow Elizabeth lived to be 94 but she outlived all her children.